zeeshanali/Online-Help/docs/Contributor_Docs/cd_Models_And_DB_Migrations.md

 ./manage.py schemamigration chroma_core --auto
 ```

 This will create the migration file.
-Optionally, you can apply this migration by running the following in the `chroma-manager` directory:
+Optionally, this migration may be applied by running the following in the `chroma-manager` directory:

 ```
 ./manage.py migrate